Steve's

 we lived in the Arussi forests of Ethiopia on Lake Langano, we had to be very

 self-sufficient in food production.
-We, and our Arussi workers, had gardens
+We, and our Arussi workers, had gardens for

-and with pure boredom they would munch wild berries in the trees.
+appeared to be pure boredom they would munch wild berries in the trees.
 But, we

 knew that at some point they would attack.
-They were casing us out, and
+They were casing us out, and they learned

-having a cup of tea, etc.
+of tea, etc.

 One